-If we: Then: • Change the nominal or par value of our shares The cash, shares or other securities received for the account of the depositary will become deposited securities. • Reclassify, split up or consolidate any of the relevant deposited securities Each ADS will automatically represent its equal share of the new relevant deposited securities. • Distribute securities on the relevant deposited securities that are not distributed to you The depositary may distribute some or all of the securities it received.
-It may also deliver new ADSs or ask you to surrender your outstanding ADSs in exchange for new ADSs identifying the new deposited securities. • Recapitalize, reorganize, merge, liquidate, sell all or substantially all of our assets, or take any similar action One of the above, as applicable.
+• Change the nominal or par value of our shares The cash, shares or other securities received for the account of the depositary will become deposited securities. • Reclassify, split up or consolidate any of the relevant deposited securities Each ADS will automatically represent its equal share of the new relevant deposited securities. • Distribute securities on the relevant deposited securities that are not distributed to you The depositary may distribute some or all of the securities it received.
+It may also deliver new ADSs or ask you to surrender your outstanding ADRs in exchange for new ADRs identifying the new deposited securities. • Recapitalize, reorganize, merge, liquidate, sell all or One of the above, as applicable.